AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 gravitational equations for a very weak field.

-the gravitational field in the form
+equations of the gravitational field in

 Einstein's equations of gravitational field : |